 The Role of Cybersecurity in Blockchain Technology

-As the domination of digital innovation continues to take over, blockchain technology has emerged as a transformative force across industries, from finance to healthcare.
+With the dominance of digital innovation, blockchain technology has emerged as a transformative privacy technology across finance and healthcare industries.

 What is Cybersecurity in Blockchain Technology?